-- Exercise at least thrice weekly for at least 20 minutes each time.
+- Exercise at least thrice a week for at least 20 minutes each time.

 - Wash your hands frequently to prevent the spread of infection.

-- Honey is a natural bronchitis remedy often used for cough, and it is said to have both antiviral and antibacterial properties.
+- Honey is a natural bronchitis remedy often used for cough and is said to have both antiviral and antibacterial properties.
 This is the most popular home remedy for bronchitis.

-Essential oils for bronchitis – practical and simple natural treatment for bronchitis
+Essential oils for bronchitis: a practical and simple natural treatment for bronchitis

-Essential oils are natural bronchitis remedy that helps combat bronchitis by focusing on reducing the symptoms of the illness.
+Essential oils are natural remedies that help combat bronchitis by focusing on reducing the symptoms of the illness.
 There are several essential oils out there that can help with bronchitis, and some are more effective than others.
 These oils can help expel mucus buildup, reduce inflammation in the airways, and help relax the mind and body so they can heal properly.
 Listed below are essential oils for bronchitis:

 - Tea tree essential oil has strong antiviral and antimicrobial properties; this is one of the best ways to cure bronchitis permanently.
 This means it can help inhibit the virus that causes the illness.
 It also possesses potent anti-inflammatory properties that could help relax the swollen airways and break up the mucus clogging them.

-- Eucalyptus oil is a popular essential oil for bronchitis that can help reduce inflammation in the airways and help treat symptoms associated with bronchitis and cold and flu symptoms.
+- Eucalyptus oil is a popular essential oil for bronchitis that can help reduce inflammation in the airways and help treat bronchitis and cold and flu symptoms.
 It also has expectorant properties, making it easier to expel mucus.

 - Lemongrass can help to kill bacteria that may trigger bronchitis or other respiratory illnesses.
 Its bright scent can also help invigorate the mind and body.

-- The lavender essential oil has a wide range of benefits to human health.
+- Lavender essential oil has a wide range of benefits to human health.
 It can help relax the mind and body for a more restful sleep and help reduce the cough associated with bronchitis by relaxing the airways.

-Acupuncture for bronchitis – traditional Chinese natural treatment for bronchitis
+Acupuncture for bronchitis: a traditional Chinese natural treatment for bronchitis

 Acupuncture for bronchitis is one of the most effective forms of natural treatment for bronchitis that causes no side effects.
-Studies have confirmed that acupuncture for bronchitis can reduce the inflammatory damage of bronchial mucosa by reducing the expression levels of serum interleukin and tumor necrosis factor.
-At the same time, it can increase serum levels, enhance the body’s ability to fight inflammatory responses, and improve immune function.
+Studies have confirmed that acupuncture for bronchitis can reduce the bronchial mucosa’s inflammatory damage by reducing serum interleukin’s expression levels and tumor necrosis factor.
+At the same time, it can increase serum levels, enhance the body’s ability to fight inflammatory responses and improve immune function.

-Breathing exercises for bronchitis – an essential part of any natural treatment for bronchitis
+Breathing exercises for bronchitis are an essential part of any natural treatment for bronchitis.

-Breathing exercises for bronchitis have many benefits to help relieve symptoms of bronchitis.
+Breathing exercises for bronchitis have many benefits to help relieve bronchitis symptoms.
 During breathing exercises for bronchitis, the muscles need more oxygen.
 This increases the demand on the lungs to take in air and the heart to circulate blood.

-Regular exercise makes Muscles more robust and more efficient, decreasing the amount of oxygen required for physical exertion.
+Regular exercise makes muscles more robust and efficient, decreasing the amount of oxygen required for physical exertion.
 When lung tissues are inflamed, the airways narrow and fill with mucus.
 This reduces oxygen intake during inhalation and carbon dioxide output during exhalation.

 Listed below are breathing exercises for bronchitis

-- Deep breathing is a breathing exercise for bronchitis that helps prevents air from getting trapped in your lungs, which can cause you to feel short of breath.
-As a result, you can breathe in more fresh air.
+- Deep breathing is a breathing exercise for bronchitis that helps prevent air from getting trapped in your lungs, which can cause you to feel short of breath.
+As a result, you can breathe in fresher air.

 - Feeling short of breath can cause anxiety that makes you hold your breath.
 To prevent this from occurring, you can practice coordinated breathing using these two steps: Inhale through your nose before beginning an exercise.
 While pursuing your lips, breathe through your mouth during the most strenuous exercise.
 An example could be when curling upward on a bicep curl.

 - Yoga includes breathing exercises for bronchitis that help the phlegm travel upwards.
 Yoga cleans the respiratory tract and improves lung capacity.
-Pranayama is a type of yoga pose extensively used in treating bronchitis for the muscles to relax and stay comfortable.
-Deep breathing pranayama helps the muscles to obtain fresh air and relax.
+Pranayama is a type of yoga pose extensively used in treating bronchitis to allow the muscles to relax and stay comfortable.
+Deep breathing, or pranayama, helps the muscles relax and obtain fresh air.

-Herbs for bronchitis – most popular home-based natural treatment for bronchitis
+Herbs for bronchitis—the most popular home-based natural treatment for bronchitis

 Many herbs have been proven to help relieve the symptoms of bronchitis.
-Herbs for bronchitis represent another approach to the natural treatment for bronchitis that causes no side effects rather they are very effective in treating bronchitis.
+Herbs for bronchitis represent another approach to the natural treatment for bronchitis that causes no side effects; they are very effective in treating bronchitis.
 Listed below are natural bronchitis remedies prepared from herbs: